KCYU-LD: History

-In February 2019, Reuters reported that Apollo Global Management had agreed to acquire the entirety of Brian Brady's television portfolio, which it intended to merge with Cox Media Group (which Apollo was acquiring at the same time) and stations spun off from Nexstar Media Group's purchase of Tribune Broadcasting, once the purchases are approved by the FCC.
+In February 2019, Reuters reported that Apollo Global Management had agreed to acquire the entirety of Brian Brady's television portfolio, which it intended to merge with Cox Media Group (which Apollo was acquiring at the same time) and stations spun off from Nexstar Media Group's purchase of Tribune Broadcasting, once the purchases were approved by the FCC.
 In March 2019 filings with the FCC, Apollo confirmed that its newly-formed broadcasting group, Terrier Media, would acquire Northwest Broadcasting, with Brian Brady holding an unspecified minority interest in Terrier.
 In June 2019, it was announced that Terrier Media would instead operate as Cox Media Group, as Apollo had reached a deal to also acquire Cox's radio and advertising businesses.
 The transaction was completed on December 17.

 On March 29, 2022, Cox Media Group announced it would sell KCYU-LD, KFFX-TV and 16 other stations to Imagicomm Communications, an affiliate of the parent company of the INSP cable channel, for $488 million; the sale was completed on August 1.

 On April 3, 2025, Imagicomm announced that it would sell seven stations, including KCYU-LD and KFFX-TV, to Todd Parkin's Rincon Broadcasting Group; the deal was consummated on July 18.
+In February 2026, it was reported that Rincon had entered into an agreement to take over the operations of Sinclair Broadcast Group's stations in the market, including KIMA-TV, KEPR-TV, KLEW-TV, and KUNW-CD.

+On April 1, 2026, KCYU's intellectual unit (Fox affiliation, branding, and syndicated programming) moved to the third subchannel of KIMA-TV.
+As a result, Roar moved to KCYU's main subchannel.

 Newscasts

 KCYU-LD airs a nightly newscast, Fox First at Ten.
-The newscast is produced weeknights by NBC affiliate KNDU (channel 25); on weekends, KCYU carries the 10 p.m. newscast from Spokane sister station KAYU-TV (produced by KNDU's sister KHQ-TV).
+The program was formerly produced by KNDU as part of a partnership between the station and Cowles Company.
+In March 2026, production of the newscast was transferred to KIMA-TV.
 KCYU also airs KAYU's KHQ-produced Good Day on weekday mornings.